proctorf/HIST205/schedule.md

 - Please identify a podcast software that you can use for our presentations later in the semester.
 It doesn't matter which one, so long as you can produce .wav4 or .mp3 files
 - Here is a tutorial for [Audacity](https://docs.google.com/document/d/1GuwsrmHVe7eMoz0I-8iIiiA7UC-_dyy30aJQ8yH694w/edit?usp=sharing)

-- Assignment - post a 15 second podcast about anything you want
+- Assignment - post a 15 second podcast about anything you want ([post it here](https://denison.instructure.com/courses/15549/assignments/154139))
 - Reading: Graf and Birkenstein, *They Say/I Say*, 123-138.
 (Ch 9)

 **Assignment** <a href="https://denison.instructure.com/courses/15549/assignments/153454" target="_blank">*They Say/I Say* Tutorial - CH 9</a>